Jack Hayward: Early life

-At the outbreak of the Second World War, he cycled to Oxford to volunteer to fight, eventually joining the Royal Air Force (RAF), and going on to receive flight training in Yorkshire and Clewiston, Florida.
-He served first as a pilot officer in 671 Squadron operating under South East Asia Command (SEAC) in India, flying Dakota transporter aircraft for the supply of the 14th Army in Burma, and in 1946 was demobilised as a flight lieutenant.
+At the outbreak of the Second World War, he cycled to Oxford to volunteer to fight, eventually joining the Royal Air Force (RAF).
+He received flight training in Yorkshire and Clewiston, Florida, in the United States.

+He served first as a pilot officer in 671 Squadron operating under South East Asia Command (SEAC) in India, flying Dakota transporter aircraft for the supply of the 14th Army in Burma.
+In 1946 he was demobilised as a flight lieutenant.

 Career

 After demobilisation he began work in Rotary Hoes, part of the Firth Cleveland group of companies formed by his father, Sir Charles Hayward, as an agricultural equipment salesman in South Africa.
-In 1951 he founded the American arm of the group in New York, where he was based for five years before relocating to the Bahamas as it was a sterling area.
+In 1951 he founded the American arm of the group in New York, where he was based for five years before relocating to the Bahamas as it was a Sterling area.
 His father began the family involvement with the Bahamas during the 1950s, after relocating his business from the United States.
 Jack arrived in Grand Bahama in 1956 and became a vice-president of the Grand Bahama Port Authority, which helped promote the development of Freeport.
 Jack took over his father's interests in the Bahamas and continued to play an active role in Freeport.

 In addition to his home in Freeport, in England he owned a farm in Sussex and in Scotland was Laird of Dunmaglass, a 14,000-acre estate near Inverness.
 The Sunday Times Rich List placed him as 125th richest in Britain with an estimated £160 million fortune in 2009.